beacon-House/counselling-portal/docs/file-names.md

 | `docs/db-schema.md` | Database Schema Documentation | Complete SQL schema definition with edge functions, RLS, and migrations |
 | `docs/implementation-progress.md` | Implementation Status | Current progress of implementation vs PRD requirements |
 | `docs/file-names.md` | File Structure Documentation | This file - documentation of all project files and components |

-## Component Functionality Details

-### Authentication

-- **Login**: Email/password authentication form that connects to Supabase Auth
-- **AuthProvider**: Context provider that manages authentication state
-- **useAuth**: Custom hook for consuming authentication state and methods

-### Layout

-- **AppLayout**: Three-panel layout with sidebar, main content, and optional AI panel
-- **Header**: Contains user profile, search, and navigation controls
-- **Sidebar**: Lists students with search and filtering capability
-- **Footer**: Standard footer with copyright and links
-- **AIChatPanel**: AI chat interface for querying student data across the system

-### Student Management

-- **StudentView**: Main dashboard for a student with roadmap and notes
-- **StudentHeader**: Displays student information and context summary with generation capability
-- **CreateStudent**: Form for adding new students to the system
-- **FloatingActionButton**: Contextual button for adding notes to specific portions of the roadmap

-### Roadmap

-- **RoadmapView**: Hierarchical display of phases, tasks, and subtasks
-- **SubtaskList**: Manages the status and display of subtasks with remarks
-  - **RemarkModal**: Modal for adding remarks when changing subtask status
-- **CreateSubtaskModal**: Interface for adding new subtasks to a task
-- **TaskItem**: Individual task display with expandable subtask list

-### Notes

-- **NotesPanel**: Enhanced interface for creating and viewing notes with support for text, file, image, and transcript note types
-  - Text entry with canvas-style editing
-  - File upload with preview and description
-  - Image upload with preview and description
-  - Transcript upload with AI extraction of action items
-  - Error handling and loading indicators
-  - Filter by note type (All, Standard, Transcripts)
-- **NoteItem**: Display component for different note types with extended functionality
-  - Text note display with proper formatting
-  - Image display with lazy loading
-  - File display with download and view options
-  - Transcript display with specialized formatting
-  - File name extraction and formatting
-- **NoteDetails**: Full-screen editor for creating and editing notes
-  - Rich text editing for text notes
-  - Type selection between standard notes and transcripts
-  - Metadata editing (title, description)
-  - File replacement functionality
-- **TranscriptTaskReview**: Component for reviewing and managing extracted subtasks from transcripts
-  - Displays AI-extracted subtasks
-  - Allows editing, deleting, and adding new subtasks
-  - Creates subtasks in student roadmap from transcript content

-### AI Features

-- **useGenerateContext**: Custom hook for generating student context summaries
-- **generate-context**: Edge function for creating AI-powered summaries of student progress
-- **process-transcript**: Edge function for extracting actionable items from meeting transcripts
-- **ai-chat**: Edge function for natural language interaction with the system